Albrtito/ObsidianNotes/02-Atomic/1732018095 - The network link layer.md

 + How nodes hsare the chanell → When each node can transmit
 + The protocols must **use the same channel that is being coordinated.**

+### Ideal framework:
+What would be the ideal multiple acces protocol?
++ We define a multiple acces channel (MAC) with a rate R of bps.
+We would like that:
+1. When only one node wants to transmit it can send at rate R
+2. When M nodes want to transmit, each can send at average rate R/M. Distribution of the link over all nodes.
+3. There wont be a centralized entity that synchronises.
+There is a decentralized network of links.
+4. We would like for the protocol to be simple.

+### Types:
++ **Channerl partitioning:** We divide the channel into smaller pieces.
+Each node has a piece.
+	+ There are no collisions in this method
+  > A piece could be a time slot or a frequency.

+	 + Some examles are:
++ **Random acces:** Channel does not divide or partition.
+	+ We need a way to recover from collisions.
++ **Taking turns:** Nodes take turns.
+The nodes with more data take longer turns.

 ***